-I always wanted my own classroom.
-Early on, my father accommodated.
-When I was a young girl, he fashioned a classroom in a corner of the brick-walled basement of our house in Royal Oak, Michigan.
+I have always wanted my own classroom.
+Setting the stage for the future, my father fashioned a childhood classroom for me in a corner of our concrete-walled basement in Royal Oak, Michigan.
+I couldn't have been more than 10.

 Instructor, Louisiana State University Independent and Distance Learning